-Pre-surgical blood testing is also vitally important in reducing the risk of procedures; this allows us to ensure that the patient’s liver and kidneys can handle the anesthesia.
+Pre-surgical blood testing is also vitally important in reducing the risk of procedures; this allows us to assess the patient’s organ health prior to anesthesia.
 Even apparently healthy animals can have serious organ system problems that cannot be detected without blood testing.
 If there is a problem, it is much better to find it before it causes anesthetic or surgical complications.

 If serious problems are detected during the pre-surgical exam or bloodwork, surgery can be postponed until the problem is corrected.
 For geriatric or ill pets, additional blood tests, electrocardiograms, or x-rays may be required before surgery as well.